 Rafflesia is one of the biggest and one of the stinkiest flower in the world.
-The flower has five huge leathery petals with a central disc in the middle surrounded by a diaphragm.
-The plant is bizarre, spectacular and rare, with no leaves, no roots and no stem.
-It doesn’t have chlorophyll and therefore is incapable of photosynthesis, causing some to argue that the plant isn’t a flower at all.
+It has five huge leathery petals, with a central disc in the middle surrounded by a diaphragm.
+This plant is bizarre, spectacular and rare, with no leaves, no roots and no stem.
+It doesn’t have chlorophyll and therefore is incapable of photosynthesis, causing some to argue that Rafflesia isn’t a flower at all.

 The genus name was given in honor of Sir Stamford Raffles (1781-1826), a British statesman and founder of the British colony of Singapore.

 Because of its parasitic nature, Rafflesia is a symbol of death.

 Rafflesia arnoldii: The Largest Flower in the World

 While the Titan Arum (Amorphophallus titanum) bears the largest unbranched inflorescence of all flowering plants, Rafflesia arnoldii has the largest individual flower on Earth.

 Rafflesia arnoldii is the heavyweight champion among flowers, holding the title as the largest single blooming flower.
 It can reach up to 1 m (more than 3 ft) in diameter and weight up to 11 kg (25 pounds)!